Qoto/image-gallery-reloaded/readme.txt

 *   Extensive settings
 *   Based on the default WordPress gallery

-**UPGRADE NOTICE:** Upgrading from versions prior to 2.1.2, please visit your gallery pages and select the images you want to display in a gallery:

 1. Go to your post and click the "Edit Gallery" button.
 2. At the top of the popup click "Include in Gallery: All" or select individual images